 Starlink Best Effort is Starlink’s latest attempt to serve more users with limited network capacity.
 The demand for Starlink is much higher than the network has the capacity for.
 As the satellite constellation is deployed over time, capacity will increase.

 Starlink believes many customers will accept degraded performance over not having internet at all.
-With the success of Starlink RV, it was only a matter of time before Starlink realized many people were ordering RV just to have internet at home.
+With the success of Starlink Roam, it was only a matter of time before Starlink realized many people were ordering Roam just to have internet at home.
 This new Best Effort service gives those people a better option.

 Did you get the email?
 Do you plan to subscribe to Best Effort?
 Let us know what you think in the comments!